LEARN-LK/IAM/installing-idp-v4.md

       </util:list>
 ```
+Reload service with id `shibboleth.AttributeFilterService` to refresh the Attribute Filter followed by the IdP:
+    *  `cd /opt/shibboleth-idp/bin`
+    *  `./reload-service.sh -id shibboleth.AttributeFilterService`

 >If you decided to use the Solution 3 of step 28, you have to modify the following code as given, from your Attribute Resolver file:
 >```xml
 >    <!-- LDAP Connector -->